fullstackdataengineer/faas_practice/1_http_trigger_practice/README.md

 6. Publish your Function App to Azure:

 ```
-func azure functionapp publish ClassifyHTTP$randomId --python
+func azure functionapp publish SimpleHTTP$randomId
 ```

 This command may take +15 minutes to complete.
+When it is done, information about the Function App from your browser using the supplied "Invoke url".
+This should work without any authentication as we set the Auth Level to ANONYMOUS.

+Now, log on to the Azure Portal and check your Function App.
+Test it using the browser from the Azure Portal.